 Ever since learning about this amazing perk, we’ve made sure to use our Chase Southwest card to get one – which is surprisingly straightforward.
 From using our Companion Pass to take weekend getaways during our time in the 9-5 life, to taking trips to see family during special occasions, and even using it to get to cheap hubs for international flights as we’ve expanded our travel through house sitting.
 We get a ton of use out of this pass and the points we rack up with our card.
 It is no wonder we tell all of our friends who like to travel about it!

 Note: This article was originally published in Dec.
 2016, but has been updated to reflect current details.

-If you travel regularly with your spouse, friend or other special person in your life (or want to travel more), the Southwest Companion Pass can be a great way to save on flights within the U.S., Mexico, Central America and the Caribbean.
-It has easily doubled our travel in the last year and saved us a ton of money.
-Many people assume it will be too expensive or time consuming to get one of their own, but it is actually much easier than you would expect – just another reason why we love the Southwest Companion Pass!
+So, if you travel regularly with your spouse, friend or another special person in your life (or want to travel more), the Southwest Companion Pass can be a great way to save on flights within the U.S., Mexico, Central America, and the Caribbean.

 What is the Southwest Companion Pass?

 The Southwest Companion Pass allows a designated person to add a companion to any flight that they book with Southwest for free.
 The pass is a bonus reward for earning 135,000 points with Southwest Airlines.
 It is automatically added to your account once you meet that requirement within one calendar year.

 The pass is good for the year you earn it and the year after.
 So ideally, you want to get one at the beginning of the year rather than towards the end.
 However, even if it takes you an entire year to earn it, you will still get a lot of use out of it the next year!